pansi18/pulson_ros/README.md

 6) Leave the node running and look at range information from the corresponding topic `<robot>/ranges/ranges`.

 Note: A similar procedure is followed for launching one node talking to two beacons.
 You need to have a single slotmap file (see motivation_dynamics.yaml as an example).
-Remember that the two communications should be on a different slot and on a different channel.
+Remember that the two communications should be on a different slot.

 Interfacing with MATLAB 2016b:
 1) You will need support for custom messages.
 In a MATLAB window, run `roboticsAddons`.